jonnymind/SIRPAS/Books/Rulebook.md

 training.
 Of course, they are less effective than specific combat skills, but they are also cheaper to train.

-Also, **generic combat skills** always have a **dominance** of 0, **actions** of 1 and they  don't have an associated **style**, that is, they cannot be used to execute any special **maneuver** in the advanced combat system.
+**Generic combat skills** always have a **dominance** of 0, **actions** of 1 and they  don't have an associated **style**, that is, they cannot be used to execute any special **maneuver** in the advanced combat system.

 ### Skill Range

-Combat skills are divided into _melee_, _ranged_ and _metaphysical_.
+Combat skills are divided into _melee_, _ranged_ and _transcendental_.

-* _Melee_ skills work when the combatants are in close range, and can physically harm each other without any projection.
+* _Melee_ skills work when the combatants are in *close quarters*, and can physically harm each other without any projection.
 * _Ranged_ skills use a weapon, a projectile or any mean to physically project a harmful device or source of energy towards a target.
 Skills of magical nature might be ranged if they magically create a projectile, ray of energy or any physical mean to harm a target.
-* _Metaphysical_ skills require their user to know where a target is in order to direct the attack, but they have no physical range.
+* _Transcendental_ skills require their user to know where a target is in order to direct the attack, but they have no physical range.
 The target could be on another planet, as long as the user has a mean to see, feel or simply know _instantly_ about it.

+### Close Quarters

+The *close quarter* distance it's the distance at which a melee attack can be proficiently employed.

+It corresponds to the distance an average fighter can jump and perform a melee attack in one swoop.
+This is normally 6 feet, but may be different in settings where the characters have superpowers that allow for faster movement (i.e. in an adventure about vampires), or different sizes (i.e. in battles between giant robots).

 ### Dominance

 The **dominance** (**Dom**) of a combat skill describes its effectiveness in a mixed combat, given opponents of the same skill level.

-For example, in a certain setting **archery** skill may have **Dom**3, while **gunslinging** has **Dom**6; this means that a gunslinger would way more effective than a comparably competent archer on the battlefield.
+For example, in a certain setting **archery** skill may have **Dom** 3, while **gunslinging** has **Dom** 6; this means that a gunslinger would way more effective than a comparably competent archer on the battlefield.

 Dominance is mostly used in the *advanced* combat system, but is also used